gerlichlab/hicognition/documentation/hugo-site/content/development/tests.md

 cd /code
 pytest .
 ```
-Alternatively, you can run a specific test file using python (all test files have a unittest entrypoint defined):
+Alternatively, you can run a specific test file using python (all test files have a unit test entry point defined):

 ```bash
 python tests/get_routes/test_api_auth.py